somnambulist-tech/laravel-doctrine-tenancy/README.md

 is technically feasible with the current implementation.

-_Note:_ auth.tenant is initialised with the tenant owner / creator and a NullUser but after User authentication will be updated with the current authenticated user and any changes to the creator tenant as needed.
+_Note:_ auth.tenant is initialised with the tenant owner / creator and a NullUser but after User authentication will be updated with the current, authenticated user and any changes to the creator tenant as needed.
+The owner tenant should still be the same as the creator must be a child of the owner.

 ### Requirements